sundayrazor/rover-intersection/README.md

 # Rover Intersection
 ## Build and Run in VSCode

-Use using Visual Studio Code.
+Use Visual Studio Code.
 Navigate to the rover-intersection folder
 ```cmd
 dotnet run
 ```
 ## Build and Run in Visual Studio

-Use using Visual Studio build and run
+Use Visual Studio build and run